Inspire Reading-Reading Challenge

 Reading Challenges Are Fun!

 Reading is probably one of the greatest activities to get your children into it.
 Did you know that even once a child knows how to read on their own, there is much to get from being read to?
 Reading aloud to children improves their reading, writing, speaking, listening, and best of all, their attitudes about reading.
 So even if your child doesn’t want to read on their own, make the challenge to read with your child x number of books for the year.
 For more tips to get your children excited about reading, here.

 Tips to begin your Reading Challenge

 Sometimes it can be overwhelming to begin a challenge.
 You may feel like it is too late to start, or you don’t know where or how to start.
 You may think your goal number of books to read isn’t impressive.
 However, all of that is stopping you from even trying.

 - Count it all.
-You and your child may be at a higher reading level but may spend the majority of your time reading children’s books, or picture books.
+You and your child may be at a higher reading level but may spend most of your time reading children’s books or picture books.
 Count them in your reading anyway.
 It all counts!
 That means the books I read to my kids in our homeschool or the ones they read to themselves in our homeschool all count in our reading challenge.
 The books we listen to through audiobooks, count!

 - Make it fun.
 Don’t force yourself or your kids to read what you think you should be reading.
 Read what you enjoy, what excites you and fills you up.

 - Keep a variety.
-Don’t overwhelm yourself with a ton of non-fiction books (I did this last year).
+Please don’t overwhelm yourself with a ton of non-fiction books (I did this last year).
 Fiction can inspire and teach you just as much as non-fiction titles.
-Try all the genres, you never know when you will find something you didn’t know you would like.
+Try all the genres.
+You never know when you will find something you didn’t know you would like.

 Rules for this Reading Challenge